gsilano/BebopS/README.md

 $ catkin build
 ```

-change the access permissions for the files listed in the script folder
+Then, the access permissions for the files listed in the scripts folder have to be changed.
+It can be done, using the commands

 ```
 $ cd ~/catkin_ws/src/bebopS/scripts/